mcSamuelDataSci/CACommunityBurden/myCBD/technical.md

 -  Formulas and measures
   -  Years of Life Lost (YLL)
      -  Following the methods of the Global Burden of Disease Study, the YLL for each death is based on the age at death, and the additional number of years a person living in an optimal setting could be expected to live (page 30, [here](http://www.who.int/healthinfo/global_burden_disease/GlobalDALYmethods_2000_2015.pdf)).
 For example, someone dying at birth would be associated with 91.94 YLL, someone dying at 25 associated with 67.08 years, and someone dying at 98 with 3.70 years.
 Beyond the published data, we associated 1.0 YLL for anyone dying above age 105.
      -  Our mapping of age at death to YLL can be found on our GitHub site [here](https://github.com/mcSamuelDataSci/CACommunityBurden/blob/master/myCBD/myInfo/le.Map.xlsx).
   - Crude rates
     - All rates are expressed per 100,000 people based on the following calculations:
       - 100,000\*(number (e.g. deaths, potential years of life lost) / midyear population)
     - Confidence intervals for crude rates are based on the pois.approx() function of the [R epitools package](https://github.com/cran/epitools).
   - Age adjusted rates
     - Age-adjusted rates are based on the &quot;direct&quot; method, using standard definitions and procedures.
-Great descriptions and the motivations for these methods can be found [here](https://www26.state.nj.us/doh-shad/sharedstatic/AgeAdjustedDeathRate.pdf), from the New Jersey Department of Health.
+Great descriptions and the motivations for these methods can be found [here](https://www26.state.nj.us/doh-shad/sharedstatic/AgeAdjustedDeathRate.pdf), from the New Jersey Department of Health, and [here](https://www.cdc.gov/nchs/data/statnt/statnt06rv.pdf), from CDC.
-    - Ten age-groupings were used for these calculations.
     - The US 2000 Standard Population from [NCI](https://seer.cancer.gov/stdpopulations/) and [CDC/NCHS](https://www.cdc.gov/nchs/data/statnt/statnt20.pdf) was used; details of the methods and implications of using the 2000 stardard population are described by NCHS and can be found [here](https://www.cdc.gov/nchs/data/nvsr/nvsr47/nvs47_03.pdf)
-    - The age group mapping at this standard population data can be found here URL.
+    - Ten age-groupings were used for these calculations.These groups and the corresponding standard population data can be found [here](https://github.com/mcSamuelDataSci/CACommunityBurden/blob/master/myCBD/myInfo/Age%20Groups%20and%20Standard%20US%202000%20pop.xlsx).
     - The age-adjusted calculation, and generation of confidence intervals was conducted using the &quot;ageAdjust.Direct()&quot; function of the [R epitools package](https://github.com/cran/epitools).
     - Because a very small number of census tracts with otherwise useful data had zero population in one or more age strata (often the youngest or oldest strata, for just one sex), the above-mentioned function was modified such that rates in such strata were assigned to (reasonably enough) be 0 (rather than undefined/infinity), allowing an adjusted rate to be calculated.